CSCI-4611-Fall-2026/Assignments/Assignment-1/README.md

 Functional requirements are graded out of 20 points.
 Additionally, your submission will be evaluated for code quality (2 points).
 After your program is submitted, you will also schedule an in-person meeting with a graduate TA for a code understanding check (4 points).
 The overall assignment grade is therefore worth a total of 26 points.

 This assignment is divided into seven parts.
 The provided starter code implements the complete structure of the game and has extensive comments throughout.
-The locations to add your code for each of the requirements listed below is marked with `ADD YOUR CODE HERE`.
+The locations to add your code for each of the requirements listed below are marked with `ADD YOUR CODE HERE`.
 Note that you do **not** need to make any changes to the existing code, nor do you need to add any code outside of the areas marked in the comments.
 However, you should feel free to change the existing code if you want to do something fun or go beyond the requirements of the assignment.

 #### Part 1: Star Movement (4 points)